ctm/mb2-doc/README.md

 # Mb2

-Mb2 is Cliff Matthews's poker software.
+Mb2 is Craft Poker Co.'s poker software.

-You can go to [https://devctm.com](https://devctm.com "alpha") and start playing now.
+You can go to [https://craftpoker.com](https://craftpoker.com "alpha") and start playing now.

 The [Players' Manual](https://ctm.github.io/docs/players_manual/) has